 Take photos of the accident scene and all vehicle damage, even if it's not yours.
 Document any contributing factors to the accident, such as obscured traffic signs or debris.
 Note what happened as soon as possible.
 If you can, draw a diagram to recreate the scene.

 Report your claim

 Use the Pact app to upload all your notes and photos.
-A claims rep will reach out to you within 24 hours.
+A claims rep will be assigned within 24 hours.

 What do I do if I need transportation after my car is damaged in an accident?

 If you have Flexible Transportation Coverage, you can rent a car or rideshare with Lyft or Uber, and we'll cover the transportation costs up to the limits shown on your Coverage summary, available under “Policy documents” on the Menu tab in app.

 All you need to do is submit your receipt(s) for reimbursement.
 The reimbursement will be handled by the adjuster assigned to your claim.
 You can email your receipt(s) to the adjuster.
 Once the receipts are approved, we'll send you the reimbursement.